Does your AI have an HR system? Seven stages. One runtime. Every existing vendor covers one.

 Why only Aegis covers all seven

 The seven stages look separable on paper.
 They are not separable in practice.
 An agent cannot be onboarded with minimum permissions if its identity was not formally declared at hire.
-It cannot be evaluated continuously if its probation audit trail is not cryptographically sealed and reconstructible.
+It cannot be evaluated continuously if its probation audit trail is not reconstructible (tamper-evident in FULL mode, via the aegis-core gateway).
 It cannot be promoted dynamically if the control plane does not carry state from evaluation into authorization.
 It cannot be disciplined in the same decision path as the original request if discipline and request are handled by different runtimes.
 And it cannot be offboarded with provable disappearance if the data it touched was not wrapped in policy from the beginning.

 Aegis is the only existing runtime that treats the seven stages as one lifecycle instead of seven products.
 The unit of enforcement is not the subject (who), because a subject with a thousand instances cannot be the unit.
 The unit of enforcement is the object (what data, under what purpose, carrying what policy).
 Every stage of the lifecycle reads from, writes to, and is bounded by the same object layer.
 That integration is the reason all seven stages are possible in a single runtime.
 It is also the reason competitors cannot reach stages two through seven without rebuilding their foundations.